studentBorisGans/menuDatabase/README.md

 Then pick "Python: Select Interpreter" and choose .venv

+## Do every time
+1. source .venv/bin/activate

+*Until we can figure out how to automate this, we have to manually activate the venv every time a terminal is opened*

 ## Installing new library into venv
 1. Open/activate venv
 2. pip install <new_dependency>